Last Updated on October 26, 2021 by Lori

 My husband had been to Howe Caverns when he was a kid and was anxious to see if he remembered anything about the tour.

-This post may contain affiliate links.
+This post may contain affiliate links which means if you click a link and make a purchase, I will earn a small commission at no additional cost to you.
 Please read our Disclosure Policy for more information.

 Lester Howe didn’t own the land, so he went to the owner and asked if he could do some exploring.
 What he found was a huge cavern underground.

 He offered the owner $100 for the land, which the owner accepted.

 That was the beginning of Howe Caverns.
 Lester Howe charged 50 cents to take visitors on a tour of the cavern.
 Tours were sometimes eight to ten hours long through mud, clay, and wading through 46-degree water.